zgrossbart/jslim/extern_sample/README.md

 TAG
 odd</code></pre>

-This externs file tells JSlim to preserve the `find`, `TAG`, and `odd` functions.
-It's important that we get the function names and the case correct since the file is case sensitive.
+This externs file tells JSlim to preserve the `find`, `TAG`, and `odd` functions from jQuery.
+It's important to specify the function names and the cases correct since the file is case sensitive.

 Specifying these externs causes JSlim to preserve the specified functions and all functions they depend on.